Carina Aaltonen

+Carina Aaltonen (born 19 January 1964) is a politician from Åland affiliated with the Social Democrats.

+Career

-Carina Aaltonen (born 19 January 1964) is an Åland politician, representing the Social Democrats.
-She has served for two terms on the municipal council of Jomala (2002–03 and 2004–11), becoming deputy chair in 2008.
-From 2011 to 2015, she was Minister of Social Affairs and Environment in Åland's Regional Government.
+Aaltonen has served on the municipal council of Jomala for two terms from 2002–2003 and 2004–2011.
+She became the deputy chair in 2008.
+She served as a Minister of Social Affairs and Environment in Åland's Regional Government from 2011 to 2015.

+She was a member of the Nordic Council and represented Åland in the Council of Ministers for Fisheries, Aquaculture, Agriculture, Food, and Forestry in 2012.
+She served as Åland’s representative for Social Affairs and Environment from November 2011 to November 2015.

 Aaltonen has also served on the Nordic Council, for the Council of Ministers for Fisheries, Aquaculture, Agriculture, Food and Forestry in 2012, and as the Åland representative for Social Affairs and Environment, from November 2011 to November 2015.

+Other activities

-Outside her political life, she has also been involved in the Emmaus Movement for which she was elected chair of Emmaus Finland in January 2015.
+She has been involved with the Emmaus Movement.
+In January 2015, she was elected chair of Emmaus Finland.
 In February 2016, she was elected President of Emmaus Finland.